Shlomihaser/task-management-api/README.md

 1. User signs in through Cognito (returns JWT tokens)
 2. Client includes `Authorization: Bearer <access_token>` in API requests
 3. API validates the token and extracts user information
-4. Use `@CurrentUser` annotation in controllers to access authenticated user details